Charli3-Official/charli3-partner-chain/docs/design_document.md

 - the `age` of the price
 - the current `block`
 - the `aggregation status`, which is one of the following:
-    - `AggregationPerformed` including the details about the outliers, and non_outliers
+    - `AggregationPerformed` including the details about the outliers, non_outliers, and a list of addresses elegible for rewards
     - `AggregationNotPerformed` to signal that there isn't a new aggregated price for the block

 ### Price Providers